Owkah/Design/README.md

+## Project Overview

-This is a simple website concept for my wife!
+This is a lightweight front-end concept developed for my wife, focusing on clean design and responsive layout.

-HTML, CSS and JavaScript!
+Technologies used: HTML, CSS, JavaScript.